-The purpose of the Integrated Curriculum Framework is to draw attention to the importance of the standardized connections between key components of the curriculum and how these connections assist in the development of effective programs and courses that can be quality assured.
-The Integrated Curriculum Framework (Figure 1) identifies core components and the interrelationships between these components.
+The purpose of the Integrated Curriculum Framework (ICF; Figure 1) is to draw attention to the standardised connections between key components of the curriculum and how these connections assist in the development of effective programs and courses that can be quality-assured.
+The ICF identifies core components and the interrelationships between these components.

 Figure 1: UNSW Integrated Curriculum Framework

 In developing a curriculum, a common starting point is to identify an overall rationale and distinctiveness for the program: what need does it uniquely fill, and what makes it, in fact, unique?

 This is followed by writing Program Learning Outcomes (PLOs) and examining how they incorporate the university’s strategic intent and graduate capabilities.
 The PLOs prescribe the knowledge and skills students will gain from going through the program and how the program will be implemented to help them apply that knowledge and those skills.
 The PLOs map to the UNSW graduate capabilities, which identify the university’s expectations for the generic skills all UNSW students should have on graduation.

 Once PLOs are defined, Course Learning Outcomes (CLOs) are developed, with each CLO articulating clear links to one or more PLO.
 Once the CLOs are defined, the course components and assessments are developed, again articulating clear alignmet between each component and the CLOs.
 Once courses are taught and students have been assessed, the course itself can be evaluated, providing data on the degrees and levels of students' success in achieving the CLOs, PLOs, and generic graduate capabilities.

 Standard terms are used to describe the components within the ICF: